-urve show accumulated survival without lupus nephritis development since disease.
-The area under show the likelihood LN was 45.2% in the first year, 29.4% and 21.0% .
+Curve showing accumulated survival without lupus nephritis development since disease onset.
+The area under the curve shows the likelihood of not developing LN was 45.2% in the first year, 29.4% in the third and 21.0% in the fifth.

 Table 1.
-Specific variables of renal involvement and definition.
+Specific variables of renal involvement and definitions of each.